-->

 Cravings tied to PMS can lead to increased calorie intake, especially from sugar and refined carbohydrates.

-If cravings are your main issue, compare this with Gymnema sylvestre, which works via sweet taste receptor modulation.
+If cravings are your main issue, compare this with Gymnema sylvestre, which works by modulating sweet taste receptors.

 What the Clinical Evidence Actually Shows